 Education – BOMA provides a wealth of knowledge and solutions, in a variety of media.
 You can learn in traditional classroom settings or you can participate in webinars.
 BOMA also offers customized education, designed specifically to meet your organization's training needs.

 - Research - BOMA International collects and disseminates timely and critical research and information to the office building industry.
 BOMA's research department produces and publishes a number of industry benchmark publications including: annual Experience Exchange Report, Pulse surveys, and more.

-- Networking -- Networking opportunities are another key element of BOMA membership through monthly luncheons and programs offered through BOMA local associations or by participation in the BOMA International Every Building Conference & Expo, Winter Business Meeting or National Issues Conference.
+- Networking -- Networking opportunities are another key element of BOMA membership through monthly luncheons and programs offered through BOMA local associations or by participation in the BOMA International annual conference, Winter Business Meeting or National Issues Conference.
 BOMA offers a global marketplace through affiliation with Australia, Brazil, Canada, China, Finland, Greece, Indonesia, Japan, Korea, Mexico, New Zealand, the Philippines, Panama, Russia, South Africa or the United Kingdom.

 Information - BOMA members are kept up-to-date on the latest industry news and information through The BOMA Magazine and eNews.
 In addition, members receive discounts on publications, seminars and other BOMA-sponsored programs.

 Within BOMA International there are four general categories of membership: